Carlos J. Alonso

 Vice President for Graduate Education at Columbia University.

 Education and career

+Alonso received his B.A. in Spanish and Latin American Literature at Cornell and his M.A. and Ph.D. in Latin American Literature at Yale.
 Alonso became Dean of the Graduate School of Arts and Sciences in 2011.
 Prior to joining Columbia's faculty, Alonso was the Edwin B. and Leonore R. Williams Professor of Romance Languages at the University of Pennsylvania, where he received the Lindback Award for Distinguished Teaching.
 From 2000 to 2003, he was editor of the Publications of the Modern Language Association (PMLA), a top journal of literary criticism and theory.

 Research

 Alonso is a specialist in the cultural production and intellectual history of Latin America in the 19th and 20th centuries.
 He has also written on the connection between research and teaching at research universities such as Columbia.